wangleihitcs/MTI/README.md

 eg. All need jars exist MTI/libs, and you must apply an UMLS account to use its Web API.

 ## Conclusion
 My code is very easy, and give some medical texts to let you test!
+Remember use absolute path！